Lake Sunapee's Lake Host Program

 Educational materials are also provided as needed.

-Twelve paid Lake Hosts conducted over 5,800 courtesy boat inspections in 2022.
-The chart below displays the number of watercraft inspections per ramp in 2023 (keep in mind that some watercraft may have been inspected twice in a given day, once upon arrival and again when departing the lake).
-There were no “saves” on Lake Sunapee this year but 9 were recorded by NH LAKES statewide.
+Our Lake Hosts conducted over 5,500 courtesy boat inspections in 2024.
+The pie chart to the right displays the number of inspections by ramp (keep in mind that some watercraft may have been inspected twice in a given day, once upon arrival and again when departing the lake).
+There was one “save” on Lake Sunapee this year and seven were recorded by NH LAKES statewide.
 A '“save” is when an invasive plant or animal species is found either before a boat is launched or when a boat is departing a waterbody.

 Click here to learn more about Aquatic Invasive Species (AIS).